-xSDK community package policies [102, 103] are a set of minimum requirements (including topics of configuring, installing, testing, MPI usage, portability, contact and version information, open source licensing, namespacing, and repository access) that a software package must satisfy in order to be considered xSDK compatible.
+xSDK community package policies [119, 120] are a set of minimum requirements (including topics of configuring, installing, testing, MPI usage, portability, contact and version information, open source licensing, namespacing, and repository access) that a software package must satisfy in order to be considered xSDK compatible.
 The designation of xSDK compatibility informs potential users that a package can be easily used with others.

-xSDK community installation policies [104] help make configuration and installation of xSDK software and other HPC packages as efficient as possible on common platforms, including standard Linux distributions and Mac OS X, as well as on target machines currently available at DOE computing facilities (ALCF, NERSC, and OLCF) and eventually on new Exascale platforms.
+xSDK community installation policies [121] help make configuration and installation of xSDK software and other HPC packages as efficient as possible on common platforms, including standard Linux distributions and Mac OS X, as well as on target machines currently available at DOE computing facilities (ALCF, NERSC, and OLCF) and eventually on new Exascale platforms.

 Community policies for the xSDK promote long-term sustainability and interoperability among packages, as a foundation for supporting complex multiphysics and multiscale ECP applications.
-In addition, because new xSDK packages will follow the same standard, installation software and package managers (for example, Spack [4]) can easily be extended to install many packages automatically.
+In addition, because new xSDK packages will follow the same standard, installation software and package managers (for example, Spack [3]) can easily be extended to install many packages automatically.

-Recent Progress Figure 36 illustrates a new Multiphysics Application C, built from two complementary applications that can readily employ any libraries in the xSDK, shown in green.
-Current xSDK member packages (version 0.3.0, released December 2017) are the four founding libraries (hypre [105], PETSc [106], SuperLU [107], and Trilinos [108]) and three additional ECP math libraries added during this release (MAGMA [109], MFEM [9], and SUNDIALS [110]).
+Recent Progress Figure 32 illustrates a new Multiphysics Application C, built from two complementary applications that can readily employ any libraries in the xSDK, shown in green.
+Current xSDK member packages (xSDK-0.4.0, released December 2018) are the four founding libraries (hypre [122], PETSc [123], SuperLU [124], and Trilinos [125]), three libraries added in xSDK-0.3.0, released December 2017 (MAGMA [126], MFEM [127], and SUNDIALS [128]), and ten more libraries added in this release, including seven with DOE support (AMRex [129], DTK [130], Omega_h [131], PLASMA [132], PUMI [133], STRUMPACK [134], and Tasmanian [135]) and three in the broader community (deal.II [136], PHIST [137], and SLEPc [138]).
 Application domain components are represented in orange.
-Of particular note is Alquimia [111], a domain-specific interface that support uniform access to multiple biogeochemistry capabilities, including PFLOTRAN [112].
-Additional ECP math libraries are working toward becoming xSDK member packages and plan to participate in future xSDK releases.
+Of particular note is Alquimia [139], a domain-specific interface that support uniform access to multiple biogeochemistry capabilities, including PFLOTRAN [140].
+Additional libraries are working toward becoming xSDK member packages and plan to participate in future xSDK releases.

-Figure 36: The December 2017 release of the xSDK contains many of the most popular math and scientific libraries used in HPC.
-The above diagram shows the interoperability of the libraries and a multiphysics or multiscale application.
+Figure 32: The December 2018 release of the xSDK contains many of the most popular math and scientific libraries used in HPC.
+The above diagram shows how multiphysics and multiscale applications can readily access xSDK packages.